erebusrover/where-should-we-eat/README.md

 ## Thanks for working on this project!

-Where Should We Eat is built on NodeJS, Express, and ReactJS, and deployed on Google Cloud App Engine, using Google Cloud's SQL database.
+Where Should We Eat is built on NodeJS, Express, ReactJS with Material US, and deployed on Google Cloud App Engine, using Google Cloud's SQL database to implement a MYSQL schema.

 Below, you can find instructions on running the app on your local machine, how to access and manipulate the Google Cloud SQL database, and how to redeploy.

 If you're an Op Spark developer adding a feature to this project for Legacy, reach out to one of the Magnificent Marsupials for `.env` variables, the `app.yaml` file, API keys, and Google Cloud permissions/ownership, or any questions regarding authentication.

-If you have any questions that aren't answered here, the Google Cloud Documentation is pretty stellar.
+If you have any questions about deployment that aren't answered here, the Google Cloud Documentation is pretty stellar.

 ## 1. Available scripts for development